Nervosys/Botnix/botnix/doc/manual/development/importing-modules.section.md

 # Importing Modules {#sec-importing-modules}

-Sometimes Botnix modules need to be used in configuration but exist outside of Nixpkgs.
+Sometimes Botnix modules need to be used in configuration but exist outside of Botpkgs.
 These modules can be imported:

 ```nix
 { config, lib, pkgs, ... }: